olbrichattila/galleryorganiser/README.md

 This small utility can copy your files and split them according to their type and date:
-If you have sub folders they all goint to be processed and the below breakdown will be per sub folder
+If you have sub folders they all goint to be processed and the below breakdown will be per sub folder The application copies 10 fiels at the same time to be able to cope with large amount of files effectively.
+If your computer can handle more, or cannot handle as much, change constant: ```paralellFileCount = 10``` in files go

 For example: